Cheesehead: Cheesehead hat

-Rose Bruno first saw a cardboard "cheesehead" hat at a Milwaukee Brewers vs. Chicago White Sox game in Chicago in 1987 worn by fellow Milwaukeean Amerik Wojciechowski.
+Rose Bruno first saw a cardboard "Cheesehead" hat at a Milwaukee Brewers vs. Chicago White Sox game in Chicago in 1987 worn by fellow Milwaukeean Amerik Wojciechowski.
 Ralph Bruno later made the first one out of foam while he was cutting up his mother's couch.
-It was made popular by center-fielder Rick Manning, who saw the hat while playing.
-Bruno started a multi-million dollar business (1 Million dollars in annual sales) to sell the hats as novelties.
+It was made popular by centerfielder Rick Manning, who saw the hat while playing.
+Bruno started a multi-million-dollar business to sell the hats as novelties.
 The "Cheesehead" trademark is owned by Foamation, Inc. of St. Francis, Wisconsin, which began manufacture of the wearable, foam "Cheesehead" in 1987.
 Along with the original Cheesehead "wedge", Foamation has made other similar "cheese" apparel, including baseball caps, cowboy hats, and earrings.
+In 2023, Bruno sold Foamation to the Green Bay Packers, making the Cheesehead official Packers merchandise.

 The Cheesehead gained attention in 1995, when Packers fan Frank Emmert Jr. was flying on a private plane back to Wisconsin after attending a Packers game against the Cleveland Browns and the plane crashed due to ice accumulation.
-Emmert suffered a broken ankle and other minor injuries, but was saved from further serious injury when he used his Cheesehead for protection in the crash.
+Emmert suffered a broken ankle and other minor injuries but was saved from further serious injury when he used his Cheesehead for protection in the crash.
 In 2013, sports fans of Chicago replied to their rivals by wearing cheese graters.